 Philosophy of a Fist

-My approach to the great pensive tradition does not scale and is likely counterproductive for most.
-The lived road trips of many are devoid of experiential substance and they're improved by living vicariously through another.
+My approach to the great pensive tradition does not scale; it’s specific to how I process information and derive conclusions.
+I don’t like to be told what to think on entirely interpretive matters and don’t feel the need to borrow personal insights.
+This approach is likely counterproductive for most.
+The lived road trips of many are devoid of experiential substance, and they're elevated by living vicariously through those who have the eyes to see more.

-Advanced society would be worse off if everyone viewed philosophy the way I do, as it’s better to have a verbal understanding (answers that lets you pass a test) of someone else’s trials and tribulations than none at all.
+Advanced society would be worse off if everyone viewed philosophy as I do.
+For the simple reason it’s often better to at least have a verbal understanding (answers that let you pass a test) of someone else’s trials and tribulations than none at all.

-The “get there through doing” method of philosophy yields an embodied understanding: wisdom that resides not solely in your mind, but your bones.
-This results in an internalized, intuitive grasp of a concept by virtue of it being revealed to you, not given to you.
+The ‘get there through doing’ method of philosophy yields an embodied understanding: wisdom that resides not solely in your mind, but in your bones.
+This produces an internalized, intuitive, physical grasp of a concept by virtue of it being revealed to you, not given to you.
 You don’t forget (and also cherish) the stuff you have to earn.

 Reading the symphonies of others doesn’t allow you to comprehend something in an embodied, integrated way; it only yields nominal awareness.
-Do people that read baby books but don’t have babies fathom what it means to be a parent?
-Philosophy degrees with no substantive personal road trips strike me as analogous to reading “What to Expect When You’re Expecting”, never having children, and then lecturing about what it’s like having kids and being a mom.
-Peddling a second-hand description of a symphony.
+Do people who read baby books but don’t have babies fathom what it means to be a parent?
+Philosophy degrees with no personal road trips are analogous to reading “What to Expect When You’re Expecting” written by someone with no kids who’s here to tell you what it’s like to be a mom.
+Peddlers of second-hand symphonies.

-Applied philosophical acumen does not come from studying other’s getting punched, it comes from taking punches.
+Applied philosophical acumen doesn’t come from studying others getting punched, it comes from taking punches.
 Degrees in Punching Studies are no substitute.

-I prefer to take my own pictures, earn my own bumps and bruises, describe the scenic overlooks myself, and drive life’s Route 66 without a map.
-The map is rarely the terrain, anyways.
-To document my own symphony, I don’t want to be primed or prompted.
-Call it stubbornness and high disagreeableness (it definitely has a lot to do with this), but I hope I’m better for it.
-Again, I’m aware this does not scale.
+I prefer to take my own pictures, earn my own bumps and bruises, describe the scenic overlooks myself, driving life’s Route 66 without another’s personal map.
+The map is rarely the terrain, anyway.
+To document my symphony as I hear it, I don’t want to be primed or prompted.

-I suspect (hope) people can sense how my reasoning and breakdowns are conclusions I arrived at through personal mental detours.
-Fleshed out in my articulation and defense.
+I suspect (hope) people can sense how my reasoning and breakdowns reflect conclusions I arrived at through personal mental detours and life lessons, fleshed out in the articulation and defense.
 There’s a journey in there, you can’t fake that.
 So, for better or worse, you are witnessing the output of a guy who is trying to drive without borrowed directions.

 Subscribes and shares are very much appreciated.
 If you enjoyed the essay, give it a like.